xxsocialxx/yDance/AI_DEVELOPMENT_GUIDELINES.md

 5. **Read the section comments** - Each section has clear guidelines

 ### ❌ DON'T:
-1. **Add functions outside modules** - Everything must go in CONFIG/STATE/API/VIEWS/ROUTER
+1. Write directly to normalized tables or views
-2. **Duplicate code** - Use existing patterns instead
+2. Bypass schema validation or insert non-conformant data
-3. **Create new Supabase clients** - Use the existing one in state
+3. Create alternate clients for Supabase or the relay
-4. **Mix concerns** - Keep API calls in API, rendering in VIEWS, etc.
+4. Change module boundaries (mix API/SOCIAL/VIEWS responsibilities)
-5. **Modify the INIT section** - It's protected for a reason
+5. Modify INIT or ROUTER to perform database writes

 ## 📋 Template Functions